amyDoxy/zatec-frontend/README.md

 `npm install` to install project dependencies then run `npm start` to start the application.
  Navigate to `http://localhost:4201/`.

+ #### Backend
+ Make sure that the backend application is running.
+ URL Configuration for backend application: `/src/assets/conif/appConfig.json`

 ## Screenshots

 * Homepage